What is my image of God?

 Two images of God – and their effect

-Then it is scary to read Psalm 139:
+then it's creepy to read Psalm 139:

 “You surround me on all sides, God.”